ReactiveMongo/reactivemongo-site/releases/0.11.0/documentation/tutorial/play2.md

 }
 {% endhighlight %}

+> When using Play dependency injection for a controller, the [injected routes need to be enabled](https://www.playframework.com/documentation/2.4.0/ScalaRouting#Dependency-Injection) by adding `routesGenerator := InjectedRoutesGenerator` to your build.

+The trait `ReactiveMongoApi` is defined as below.

+{% highlight scala %}
+trait ReactiveMongoApi {
+  def driver: MongoDriver
+  def connection: MongoConnection
+  def db: DB
+}
+{% endhighlight %}

 ### Play 2.3

-The version `0.11.0.play23-M2` of this plugin is available for Play 2.3.
+The version `0.11.0.play23-M3` of this plugin is available for Play 2.3.

 Add to your `conf/play.plugins`: